materialsinnovation/pymks/doc/intro.rst

 .. image:: intro_files/intro_5_0.png

-We can compute their 2-point statistics for these two periodic microstructures using the ``correlate`` function from ``pymks.stats``.
+We can compute the 2-point statistics for these two periodic microstructures using the ``correlate`` function from ``pymks.stats``.
 This function computes all of the autocorrelations and cross-correlation(s) for a microstructure.
 Before we compute the 2-point